 Religion is comparable to a childhood neurosis.

-to anyone with a friendly attitude to humanity it is painful
+reality, that to anyone with a friendly attitude to humanity it is painful

-to think that the great majority of mortals will never be able to rise above this view
+to think that the great majority of mortals will never be able to rise

-millions of people will believe it rather than feel ostracised
+in a society, millions of people will believe it rather than feel ostracised

 Herman Northrop Frye